pietrobernard/jetson-nano-stuff/README.md

 1. This board is centered around the Tegra X1 SoC that includes the processor (an early ARM v8 so unfortunately no SVE instructions, etc) and the GPU which is a nice 128 cores Maxwell device with compute capability 5.3.
 The GPU is technically an iGPU (integrated) and as such it is not a discrete device attached to the pci-e bus.
 This is a crucial point since the "discrete" nvidia drivers <b>won't work</b> with this gpu, even if the architecture is exactly the same to that of a discrete Maxwell gpu.
 The only drivers that will work are those provided by nVidia in their "Linux 4 Tegra" (<b>L4T</b>) flavour of the Linux kernel.
 Since the driver version and the CUDA version must exactly match, no CUDA greater than 10.2 is supported on these devices.
 While the Maxwell architecture can run much higher CUDA versions, because of the gpu being integrated and the drivers being built-in in the L4T kernel, unless nvidia releases a new kernel with updated drivers, it is not possible to run CUDA beyond 10.2 (if one attempts to use a version > 10.2, the iGPU will fail to initialize and will result in random crashes, effectively breaking the system).

 2. The board also does not have a BIOS/EFI chip, but it uses a special partition on the SD card (more on this later on) in order to boot the device (other jetson nano's with different SoC have instead a flash chip where the bios/efi subsystem resides, this is not the case with the 2GB developer's version).
+The board does however have a tiny EEPROM memory, attached to the internal i2c bus.
+This EEPROM is not usable by the user, but it is written by the flashing utility with initial configuration values that the SoC uses in order to setup itself and start the boot. <i>Sometimes this EEPROM is bad and needs to be re-flashed, more on this later</i>.

 3. With respect to the OS, nvidia officially supports only Ubuntu 18.
 While it is not strictly necessary, some libraries are not supported on 18.
 It can be updated to Ubuntu 20.04 so as to obtain updated versions of some system libraries that are quite useful for a variety of tasks.
 The procedure to update the os is described later.